Changing default path to have Solaris bins first?

 Starting with OpenSolaris and now OI, /usr/gnu/bin is first in path, meaning ls -vd /some/dir won't show the ZFS ACLs unless /usr/bin/ls is executed directly.
 While this is no big issue, I still wonder if setting the GNU tools as the primary instead of the Solaris tools is a good thing.
 I propose we change this back to how it is in S10, with the Solaris tools as the primary.

-Updated by Julian Wiesener about 8 years ago
+Updated by Julian Wiesener over 12 years ago

 - Category changed from OS/Net (Kernel and Userland) to Caiman (Installer)

 i agree with the reporter, /usr/gnu/bin should come after /usr/bin (on my systems it is anyway) only a few build systems will require gnu features, while /usr/gnu/bin causes problems (unexpected linenreaks in df, no zfs acl, etc.)

 Updated by Roy Sigurd Karlsbakk over 12 years ago

 I beleive this is a bug, not a feature request, albeit not a serious bug.
 The Solaris commands should work by default.
 This bug will affect new users most, and we really don't want to make life harder than for new users.

 Updated by Josef Sipek about 12 years ago

 Out of curiosity, what does Solaris 11 Express do?
 From the OI FAQ: "OpenIndiana aims to be binary and package compatible with the upcoming Solaris 11 and Solaris 11 Express, and most of the operating system is built from source code that Oracle continues to make available."
 Does this count as binary compatibility?
 Does this count as compatibility?

 Updated by Juho Juopperi about 11 years ago